 Difficulties with the distribution of statics increase with the growth of site traffic.
-The load on the server grows, the load time of pages increases, users experience more and more inconveniences...
-A huge role is played by the geographical factor: the further the user is from the server on which the site is hosted, the slower it works.
+The load on the server grows, the load time of pages increases, and users experience more inconveniences.
+The geographical factor plays a huge role: the further the user is from the server on which the site is hosted, the slower it works.

 Today we are ready to help our customers to overcome distances and ensure the delivery of static content at the maximum speed.

-Search engines, as a rule, give preference to fast working sites.
-First, the speed of loading pages is taken into account in the ranking formulas.
-Secondly, you should not discount the behavioral factor: users, who leave a slow-loading page, reduce its "weight" for search engines.
-Slowly working site is unlikely to be truly popular among a wide user audience.
-Practice shows that the speed of work significantly increases the level of attractiveness of web services for visitors.
+Search engines favor fast-working sites.
+First, the speed of loading pages is considered in the ranking formulas.
+Secondly, users, who leave a slow-loading page, reduce their "weight" for search engines.
+A slow-working site is unlikely to be popular.
+Practice shows that the speed of work significantly increases the attractiveness of web services for visitors.

 The slow download speed of the site significantly reduces the effectiveness of contextual and banner advertising.
-If visitors come on the ad, but at the same time the full load of the site does not wait, it means that the money invested in advertising, in fact, is wasted: the user does not see what he should see.
+If visitors come to the ad, but at the same time, the full load of the site does not wait, it means that the money invested in advertising is wasted: the user does not see what he should see.

 The above examples more than convincingly indicate that the slow download speed of the site naturally entails serious problems.